vtudorache/python-on-mac/README.md

 ```
 Set the minimal macOS version to target, for example:
 ```
-export MACOSX_DEPLOYMENT_TARGET=10.13
+export MACOSX_DEPLOYMENT_TARGET=10.12
 ```
 If this variable is not set, the resulting binaries will target the current macOS version.
 For each of the steps below, make sure the initial directory is `$WORK/src` (before downloading and building).

 ## Step 3.
 Install Tcl/Tk

 This step may be skipped by those not installing the tkinter module or by those already having the desired version of Tcl/Tk installed on their systems.
 Pay attention that this method installs Tcl/Tk system-wide.
-A contained install guide will be added to this text if required.
+Pay also attention at the Tcl/Tk version, there have been issues with Tk since the _dark mode_ of macOS was introduced.
+With Tcl/Tk 8.6.10 all seems right, I didn't notice serious issues.

-Change to the sources directory:
+Now change to the sources directory:
 ```
 cd $WORK/src
 ```
 Download Tcl/Tk from [https://downloads.sourceforge.net/tcl](https://downloads.sourceforge.net/tcl) using the curl command available by default on macOS.
 The download and extract steps can be performed in a single operation:
 ```
-curl -L https://downloads.sourceforge.net/tcl/tcl8.6.8-src.tar.gz | tar -xf -
+curl -L https://downloads.sourceforge.net/tcl/tcl8.6.10-src.tar.gz | tar -xf -
-curl -L https://downloads.sourceforge.net/tcl/tk8.6.8-src.tar.gz | tar -xf -
+curl -L https://downloads.sourceforge.net/tcl/tk8.6.10-src.tar.gz | tar -xf -
 ```
 Observe the versioning of Tcl/Tk archive names: tcl or tk followed by the version and then followed by -src.tar.gz (to download 8.5.18, for example, the archive names will be tcl8.5.18-src.tar.gz and tk8.5.18-src.tar.gz).
-In the end, the subdirectories tcl8.6.8 and tk8.6.8 (the numbers may change according to the downloaded version) appear in the `$WORK/src` directory.
+In the end, the subdirectories tcl8.6.10 and tk8.6.10 (the numbers may change according to the downloaded version) appear in the `$WORK/src` directory.
 Pay attention at download errors.
-If any error occurs, the source subdirectories will be partial and the download procedure must be done again.
+If any error occurs, the source subdirectories will be partial.
+Delete the partially downloaded sources then repeat the download command(s) shown above.

 When building for 64 bits, the configuration option `--enable-64bit` can be added to Tcl and Tk, enabling large integers to be used.
 Configure and build Tcl:
 ```
-cd tcl8.6.8/unix
+cd tcl8.6.10/unix
 ./configure --enable-64bit --enable-dtrace --enable-framework --enable-threads --mandir=/usr/local/share/man --prefix=/usr/local --with-encoding="utf-8"
 make -j2 && sudo make NATIVE_TCLSH=/usr/local/bin/tclsh8.6 install
 sudo mv /usr/local/bin/tclsh8.6 /Library/Frameworks/Tcl.framework/Versions/8.6